 - Will you be okay paying your rent yourself (if you currently have Housing Benefit paid directly to your landlord)?

 See Help with your rent for more information.

 - Do you have an email address, and mobile phone number?

 - Will you need to open a bank account?

 See Do I have to have a bank account? for more information.

 - Do you have regular access to the internet?

-- Whether you’ll manage budgeting your money monthly.
+- Will you manage budgeting your money monthly?